ThojoUno/aumAccelerator/README.md

 ### ALZ-Bicep
 I recommend you start with the [ALZ-Bicep accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator), which will give you the basic framework for successfully implementing the aumAccelerator.
 After you complete the steps to implement the ALL-Bicep accelerator, copy the workloads/103-core-azure-update-manager files to your local ALZ-Bicep\workloads folder.
 We keep custom modules in a separate **workloads** folder so as not to cause any conflicts with upgrading of the ALZ-Bicep files.

 The aumAccelerator uses several Bicep modules from the ALZ-Bicep repo.
 The **policyAssignmentManagementGroup.bicep** module to assign the *"Configure periodic checking for missing system updates on azure virtual machines"* policy definition to the Intermediate root management group.
-If you are not familar with policy assignment in Azure Landing zones, I recommend you visit the [Azure Enterprise Scale Landing Zone (ESLZ)](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) architecture documentation before continuing.
+If you are not familiar with policy assignment in Azure Landing zones, I recommend you visit the [Azure Enterprise Scale Landing Zone (ESLZ)](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) architecture documentation before continuing.

 ### Azure Verified Modules (AVM)
 Azure Verified Modules (AVM) is an initiative to consolidate and set the standards for what a good Infrastructure-as-Code module looks like.